- Osome Blog SG

 - Singapore offers a straightforward process for establishing a holding company structure, with minimal requirements like a resident director, a company secretary, and a local address.

-- Singapore’s attractive tax system includes no tax on foreign-sourced dividends, capital gains, and a low corporate tax rate that can be further reduced through various schemes.
+- Singapore’s attractive tax system includes exemptions on foreign-sourced dividends for tax-resident companies, no tax on capital gains where the gains are not considered trading in nature, and a low corporate tax rate that can be further reduced through various schemes.

 - Holding companies provide liability protection, ensuring that if a subsidiary company fails, the holding company isn’t held legally accountable for its losses.